 off from that data by the original data provider.
 In most cases however, once

-a NCEP CCS user has obeyed the restrictions themselves and completed the three
+a NCEP WCOSS user has obeyed the restrictions themselves and completed the three

-steps above, the NCEP CCS user has fully met their obligation.
+steps above, the NCEP WCOSS user has fully met their obligation.

-Please note that, in cases where a NCEP CCS user may wish to redistribute a
+Please note that, in cases where a NCEP WCOSS user may wish to redistribute a

 particular type of restricted data to an allowable recipient on a regular

 (e.g. daily, weekly, etc.) basis, it is not necessary to undergo the above

 "inform and acknowledge" procedure for every single data transfer; rather,